smnnlt/data-code-sports/README.md

 ## Repository Structure

 `data/`: Contains the data used in the analyses.
-Currently empty.
+See the [data README](data/README.md) for details.

 `scripts/`: Contains all R scripts used for data processing and analysis in numbered order.
-See the script README for more details.
+See the [script README](scripts/README.md) for more details.

 ## License